Ymne22/Screen-Space-Global-Illumination-SSGI-for-Unity-Built-in-RP/README.md

 - Built-in Render Pipeline (BRP)
 - Deferred rendering paths only

+> ⚠️ Not compatible with URP or HDRP.

 ---

 ## License

+**MIT License**
-Free to use and modify!
+Free to use, modify, and distribute.
+Attribution is appreciated but not required.

+---